 - Student leaders who live in the community and provide social and research mentorship

 - Social, wellness, professional development, and multicultural programs

 - Academic support through in-house study groups for all major introductory science and math classes

 - The opportunity to present their research at the MRADS Spring Research Symposium

-- Enroll in ALA104: Introduction to Research, MRADS one-credit course which prepares students for an undergraduate research position at the University of Michigan.
+- Enroll in ALA104: Introduction to Research, an MRADS one-credit course that prepares students for an undergraduate research position at the University of Michigan.

 - Keep Wednesday evenings free to participate in community events.

 - Meet monthly with MRADS Peer Advisor to discuss research experience.